 IBM, WebSphere are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.

-Intel is a trademark of Intel Corporation in the U.S. and/or other countries.
+Intel, Itanium are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.

-Internet Explorer is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
+Internet Explorer is either a registered trademark or a trademark of Microsoft Corporation in the United States and/or other countries.